 Administrative Penalties: For a first offense, your license will be revoked for at least a year and you will be required to have an ignition interlock installed on all vehicles you drive for at least 2 years.

-Consult with a DUI attorney in Flagstaff and Northern Arizona
+Consult with a DUI attorney in Flagstaff (Northern Arizona)

-If you are charged with a DUI in Arizona, you need a DUI lawyer, an attorney who knows the ins and outs of not only the criminal proceedings but also the administrative proceedings as well.
-If you are charged with DUI in Flagstaff, Arizona, you need to hire an experienced DUI attorney to help you understand your rights and how to exercise them.
+If you are charged with a DUI in Flagstaff, AZ, you need a DUI law attorney.
+An attorney who knows the ins and outs of criminal proceedings and administrative proceedings.
+If you are charged with driving while drunk in Flagstaff, you need to hire an experienced DUI attorney.
 Arizona is one of the toughest states on DUI in the nation so please take it seriously if you are charged.
-A DUI conviction can impact your life for years.
+A DUI conviction can impact your life for years; a second conviction can be even worse.
 Jail time, heavy court-ordered fines, paying for alcohol screening/education/treatment, fees imposed administratively, paying for ignition interlock, loss of your license, and also car insurance rates going up or even potentially becoming uninsurable.
 The list goes on and on.

 The courts have little sympathy for people convicted of DUI in Flagstaff, AZ.
-In this day of Uber and Lyft, they find there is little excuse for getting behind the wheel while impaired to any degree by drugs and/or alcohol.
-The penalties for impaired driving in Arizona are meant to be tough to deter people from committing crimes and then punish them if they do break the law.
-Your best course of action is to be responsible and always have a designated driver or call a taxi or other rideshare company to take you home safely.
+With Uber and Lyft, they find there is little excuse for getting behind the wheel while impaired to any degree.
+The Arizona penalties for impaired driving are meant to be tough to deter people from committing crimes.
+Similarly, the punishment is meant to deter a repeat offense if you do break the law.
+Your best course of action is to be responsible.
+Always have a designated driver or call a taxi or other rideshare company to take you home safely.

 We get that things happen in life, so if you are charged with DUI, the attorneys at the law office of Antol & Sherman are here to help you.
 We are committed to fighting for the rights of people accused of drunk driving in Flagstaff, Arizona.
 Our trial attorneys have significant experience representing those charged with DUI and we are where to fight for you.
 Contact us for a free consultation and we will get to work on your case!